bahrus/xtal-shell/README.md

 $hell.cd('div/demo-snippet/iron-list#myID/div[7]')
 ```

 **$hell.properties** lists the values of all the Polymer properties of the web component.
+It also outputs the constructor, allowing you to right click and jump to the code behind the web componnt.

 **$hell.pwd** displays the current "directory" of your element context.